navigating a national crisis

 On Nov.
 30, 2021, just before 1 p.m., authorities received the first 911 call reporting an active shooter at Michigan’s Oxford High School.
 Eleven people had been shot, and three students were reported dead that day.
 As word of the tragedy quickly spread, the eyes of the nation turned to the small suburban town in Oakland County, Michigan, located 40 miles outside of Detroit.

-In the hours following the incident, Identity was retained to manage and coordinate the media and crisis response to the tragedy.
-Identity immediately mobilized an expert integrated team of media and social media strategists who would spend the next eight days providing counsel and coordinating responses to local, national, and global requests from journalists and newsrooms.
+In the hours following the incident, Identity was retained to manage the media and crisis response to the tragedy.
+Identity immediately mobilized an expert integrated team of media and social media strategists who would spend the next eight days providing counsel and responding to inbound local, national, and global requests from journalists and newsrooms.

-Four objectives emerged as Identity drew on decades of crisis communications experience: to provide high-quality counsel and media training, navigating national, inbound media requests; to shape positioning on the tragedy, crafting statements and messaging as events unfolded aligned with factual moments in time; to interface with press contacts, engaging with professionalism and sensitivity; to monitor and analyze the national conversation, using insights to advise on how and when to contribute.
+Clear objectives emerged as Identity drew on decades of crisis communications experience: to provide high-quality counsel and media training, navigating national, inbound media requests; to craft statements as events unfolded aligned with factual moments in time; to interface with press contacts, engaging with professionalism and sensitivity; and to monitor and analyze the national conversation.

 Success meant serving as a resource to the greater community during a time of fear, grief and great uncertainty.
-This crisis moment was unlike any other in history for those involved, and the messages communicated in the days that followed the incident may forever change how the general public views school shootings.
+This crisis moment was unlike any other in history for those involved, and the incident may forever change how the general public views school shootings.

 strategy for success